 Instructions

-To Make Yakitori Sauce
+To Make the Yakitori Sauce

-- Once boiling, reduce the heat to a gentle simmer and cook, uncovered, until the sauce has reduced to one third (it will take about 30 minutes).
+- Once boiling, reduce the heat to a gentle simmer and cook, uncovered, until the sauce has reduced to one-third (it will take about 30 minutes).

 To Prepare the Skewers